How to Prepare Your Child for Pediatric Dermatology Care

 Ringworm presents as a rash with raised, red marks that create a circle on the skin.
 Parents may notice clear skin inside the circle along with some additional raised, red marks that aren’t attached to the outer circle.
 Sometimes, there are multiple rings within the rash.
 A ringworm rash is itchy and can create varying degrees of pain in children and teenagers.
 There are some antifungal products available over the counter, but parents may seek help from a “pediatric dermatologist near me” if ringworm doesn’t improve or seems to worsen with time.

-Our highly trained dermatologists are available in 16 beautiful dermatology locations: Arlington Heights, Barrington, Bartlett, Bolingbrook, Buffalo Grove, Burr Ridge, Crystal Lake, Elgin, Geneva, Libertyville, Lindenhurst, McHenry, Naperville, Oak Brook, Park Ridge and Skokie
+Our highly trained dermatologists are available in 18 beautiful dermatology locations: Arlington Heights, Barrington, Bartlett, Bolingbrook, Buffalo Grove, Burr Ridge, Crystal Lake, Elgin, Geneva, Libertyville, Lindenhurst, McHenry, Naperville, Oak Brook, Oak Park, Orland Park (OPENING 11/15/2021), Park Ridge, and Skokie

 Pediatric Dermatology FAQs